Biology & Environmental Studies Crew

 Everyone on the crew trains in all of the tasks of an herbarium assistant: identifying plants, collecting and pressing them, creating professional specimens, databasing, filing, and more.

-You’ll spend years working alongside your peers with the mentorship of your supervisors.
-Part of the experience of work at Warren Wilson is guided critical reflection, which helps ensure that you achieve both your own educational goals as well as our Common Learning Outcomes.
-These intentional learning outcomes distinguish our Work Program, giving it focus and relevancy that set it apart from a federal work-study or your average part-time job.
+Part of your work experience is reflection, helping ensure that you achieve both your own educational goals as well as our Common Learning Outcomes.
+These distinguish our Work Program, giving it focus and relevancy that set it apart from a federal work-study or your average part-time job.
+Each crew in the Work Program identifies crew-specific goals as well.
+These outline skills and abilities your supervisor will teach you during the semester.

-Our Common Learning Outcomes:
+Our Common Learning Outcomes

 • Professionalism & Work Ethic: accountability, effective work habits, punctuality, dependability, time management, integrity, and commitment to the well-being of the community.